No ready spark seen for lagging U.S. energy shares

 Some investors say energy shares could benefit simply from a catch-up trade with oil.

 Another factor: High dividend payout rates among some companies as U.S. Treasury yields have tumbled.
-Exxon Mobil Corp’s (XOM.N) dividend yields 5%, while Occidental Petroleum Corp (OXY.N) yields 7%, compared to just a 1.54% yield on the 10-year U.S. Treasury note US10YT=RR.
+Exxon Mobil Corp’s (XOM.N) dividend yields 5%, while Occidental Petroleum Corp (OXY.N) yields 7%, compared to just a 1.54% yield on the 10-year U.S. Treasury note.

 “If you stick to investment-grade rated companies, there’s a pretty small list of energy companies to invest in, and if you did that you’d probably be OK,” said Ledoux, whose firm’s holdings include Chevron Corp (CVX.N).